metakernel/luma/README.md

 structured documents that can stay pure data, or be assembled and evaluated with explicit host capabilities.

-Luma is built as a Rust workspace with a hard boundary between parsing and execution.
+LUMA is built as a Rust workspace with a hard boundary between parsing and execution.
 You can parse, format, inspect, and serialize Luma without linking a Lua runtime.
 Evaluation is opt-in, backend-neutral, and capability-based.